pdp10/AstroJournal/README.md

 ## Use case
 Here are some guidelines for using AstroJournal:
 1. Report your observations (with the structure of my tsv file) using a spreadsheet program, such as MS Excel, Libreoffice Spreadsheet, or Google Spreadsheet.
-Alternatively you can use a common text editor (e.g. Wordpad, GNU Emacs, Kate, etc.) as long as the fields are the same as in the samples provided in the tsv_report and that each field is separated using a TAB character.
+Alternatively you can use a common text editor (e.g. Wordpad, GNU Emacs, Kate, etc.) as long as the fields are the same as in the samples provided in the raw_report and that each field is separated using a TAB character.
 2. Export your file as tsv (if using Google Spreadsheet) or csv.
-In the latter case, when asked, select tab as field delimiter and no single or double quotation marks for the fields.
-Then, change the file extension from .csv to .tsv .
-If you used a text editor, you can save the file using the extension .tsv directly.
+In the latter case, when asked, select tab as field delimiter.
-3. Put this file in the folder tsv_reports.
+3. Put this file in the folder raw_reports.
 4. In the main astrojournal folder type the command above ./create_journal.sh or ./create_journal.bat .